mdcowse/vagrant-sandboxie/Wordpress_1.0/README.md

 new features that will be deployed in production environment.

 No need to store VM files on your storage permanently.
-You can deploy lab environment on demand and remove when your tests are done.
+You can deploy lab environment on demand and remove when your tests will be done.

 ## Prerequisites
 Please read README.md in project root folder.